2026-03-25

 JB's growth came from Singapore's moratorium.
 When Singapore effectively stopped approving new data centers in 2019, demand redirected to JB, one kilometer across the causeway.

-Abu Dhabi's rise has a structurally similar story.
-Dubai's premium areas face rising land costs and zoning constraints.
-Abu Dhabi offers purpose-built development zones — KEZAD and Masdar City — where land, power, and infrastructure connections are bundled together by state-backed entities, making large-scale AI campuses easier to develop.
+Abu Dhabi's rise has a similar story.
+Dubai's premium areas have rising land costs and zoning limits.
+Abu Dhabi offers purpose-built development zones — KEZAD and Masdar City — where state-backed entities bundle land, power, and infrastructure together.
+This makes it easier to build large AI campuses.

 The investment dynamic was also different from JB in one important way.
 It was largely the UAE side — Sheikh Tahnoon bin Zayed and G42 — that actively courted US hyperscalers, and the US that responded.
 The result was Stargate UAE: a joint venture between G42, OpenAI, Oracle, Nvidia, and SoftBank, announced in May 2025 with both the UAE president and Donald Trump present.
 The planned capacity is 5GW — larger than JB's entire pipeline of 3.4GW.

-Both cities, in other words, were shaped by the same combination of forces: constraints at nearby established hubs, and deliberate investment attraction on their own part.
+Both cities were shaped by the same two forces: limits at nearby established hubs, and active efforts to attract investment.

 The key difference: the type of geopolitical risk

-Both cities appear to face “US-China tension” as a risk, but the nature of that tension is completely different.
+Both cities face “US-China tension” as a risk.
+But the type of tension is very different.

 Abu Dhabi chose a side.

-G42 divested from all its Chinese investments in 2023 and 2024, removed an estimated $1.7 to $2 billion worth of Huawei equipment from its data centers, and exited its stake in ByteDance.
-This was a direct response to US government pressure — effectively a loyalty test.
-In return, the US approved the export of up to 500,000 advanced NVIDIA processors annually to the UAE.
+G42 sold all its Chinese investments in 2023 and 2024.
+It removed an estimated $1.7 to $2 billion worth of Huawei equipment from its data centers and sold its stake in ByteDance.
+This was a direct response to US government pressure — a loyalty test.
+In return, the US approved exports of up to 500,000 advanced NVIDIA processors per year to the UAE.

-The Stargate UAE campus is designed specifically for US hyperscalers, with strict KYC protocols controlling access.
-This is distinct from the broader UAE market: Alibaba Cloud operates a data center region in Dubai, and Huawei has cloud infrastructure in Saudi Arabia.
-Stargate UAE is one facility within a region where Chinese operators also have a presence — it is not a China-free zone across the UAE.
+The Stargate UAE campus is designed for US hyperscalers, with strict KYC protocols to control access.
+This is different from the broader UAE market: Alibaba Cloud runs a data center region in Dubai, and Huawei has cloud infrastructure in Saudi Arabia.
+Stargate UAE is one facility in a region where Chinese operators also have a presence — it is not a China-free zone across the UAE.

 Malaysia is trying not to choose.

-The Malaysian government actively welcomes investment from both sides.
-Former deputy minister Ong Kian Ming has publicly stated that JB is open to US and Chinese tech companies alike.
-Prime Minister Anwar maintains a non-aligned posture.
-The consequence of that openness has been pressure from both directions: the US scrutinized Malaysia as a potential GPU diversion route to China, and when Malaysia cooperated with US oversight requests, China criticized it for taking sides.
+The Malaysian government welcomes investment from both sides.
+Former deputy minister Ong Kian Ming has publicly said JB is open to both US and Chinese tech companies.
+Prime Minister Anwar keeps a non-aligned position.
+That openness has brought pressure from both directions: the US looked at Malaysia as a possible GPU diversion route to China, and when Malaysia worked with US oversight requests, China criticized it for taking sides.

-Neither position is obviously right.
-But the risk profiles are different.
-Abu Dhabi's risk is concentrated: if its relationship with the US deteriorates for any reason, the entire model breaks.
-Malaysia's risk is diffuse and ongoing: either side can apply pressure at any time.
+Neither position is clearly right.
+But the risks are different.
+Abu Dhabi's risk is focused: if its relationship with the US breaks down, the whole model fails.
+Malaysia's risk is spread out and ongoing: either side can push at any time.

 Physical war risk